-Why birthright citizenship matters and how it could change under Trump
+How birthright citizenship could change under Trump

 On Day 1, “I will sign an executive order making clear to federal agencies that under the correct interpretation of the law, going forward, the future children of illegal aliens will not receive automatic U.S. citizenship,” he said.
 “At least one parent will have to be a citizen or a legal resident in order to qualify.”

-The New York Times last month reported that Mr. Trump’s team plans to stop issuing documents like passports and Social Security cards to babies born to unauthorized migrant parents on U.S. soil.
+The New York Times reported last month that Mr. Trump’s team plans to stop issuing documents like passports and Social Security cards to babies born to unauthorized migrant parents on U.S. soil.

 The president-elect has also said he wants to rein in “birth tourism,” in which women come from abroad to birth their babies here.
-Those schemes exist, and fraudulent operations from China have been prosecuted by the U.S. government.
+Those schemes exist, and fraudulent operations by Chinese nationals have been prosecuted by the U.S. government.
 Some Trump critics, however, have called his treatment of “birth tourism” xenophobic.

 In 2016, the latest year available, around 250,000 babies were born to unauthorized immigrant parents in the U.S., reports Pew Research Center.